 This is the 122nd year for Carnaval in Mazatlan.
-The mayor,Luis Guillermo “El Quimico” Benitez Torres, is working in concert with the new director of Cultura, Marsol Quiñónez Castro, to develop a theme and book headliners that will appeal to all the Mazatlecos and their families.
-Given the history of El Quimico and his MORENA political party, chances are good that entrance to the fiesta on Olas Altas will be free – as well as distributing many free tickets to the “big” events in the stadium. [last year 10,000 – 12,000 tickets were given out, could be the same for 2020, could be less.]
+The mayor,Luis Guillermo “El Quimico” Benitez Torres along with the new director of Cultura, José Angel Tostado, announced the 2020 theme on October 12: “Somos América: Pasión, Alegria y Esperanza” – we are America, passion, joy [or happiness] and hope.
+The entrance to the fiesta on Olas Altas is once again free – as well as distributing many free tickets to the three “big” events in the stadium. [last year 21,000 tickets were free about 7,000 tickets per performance and the mayor confirmed it would be same for 2020].
 If you are not fond of crowds and have an aversion to being swept along by high spirited party-goers then Olas Altas is not for you.
 It’s all well-meaning but people do push you along and for some that’s not a welcome feeling.
 Regardless, travel light, no purse, no wallet, bare minimum when you venture out.

 For young women entering the contest who wish to be queen, the rules are: born in Mazatlan or lived in Mazatlan for three years, can’t be a mother, nor pregnant, nor married and you must be between the ages of 17 – 25 on the day of the election.
-Usually there are 12 candidates vying for the crown; three candidates for “child queen”, reina infantil and three for king, rey de la alegria.
+There are 12 candidates vying for the crown; four candidates for “child queen”, reina infantil and four for king, rey de la alegria.

 Thursday January 30: Manifestación/ Candidate’s Mini-Parade Fiesta!
 The organizers of Carnaval always enjoy drumming up excitement for the candidates who work so hard to become king or queen.
 This parade is small [but large in emotion!] and starts at 4 p.m. at Av.
 Leonismo Internacional, Av. de Los Deportes, on Av.
 Ejército Mexicano then to Juan Carrasco, Aquiles Serdán, onto the 21 de Marzo and concluding in the Plazuela República with more celebrations and a fiesta around 6 p.m.
 As always, except road detours and delays during this time.